 |You can defer up to 75% of your salary and up to 100% of next September’s cash bonus.|

 Should You Enroll in the Microsoft Deferred Compensation Plan?

-- Strategies for reducing your taxes
+- Strategies for reducing your taxable income

-- Maintaining your cashflow to cover your lifestyle expenses
+- Maintaining cashflow to cover monthly expenses

 - Developing a comprehensive payout strategy